colscoding/map-city-quiz/README.md

 ## How to Play

-1. You'll see a map of Sweden without any cities marked
+1. You'll see a clean map of Sweden without any city names or labels
-2. A Swedish city name will be displayed
+2. A Swedish city name will be displayed at the top
-3. Click on the map where you think the city is located
+3. Click anywhere on the map to place your guess pin 📍
-4. Your pin and the correct location will be shown
-5. You'll get points based on how close you were (closer = more points)
+4. Drag the pin around to adjust your position as needed
+5. Click "Submit Answer" when you're confident in your placement
+6. See both your guess and the correct location, plus your score
-6. Complete 10 cities to see your final score!
+7. Complete 10 cities to see your final score!

 ## Scoring System